 It is possible to create taster sessions that convert

-If you decide to use Taster Sessions here are some tips:
+If you decide to use Taster Sessions, here are some things to bear in mind:

 1. Make sure that you only offer them to your target market and not just anyone who has a passing interest.

 2. Think carefully about what hot topics and issues your target market needs answers to.
 Remember, people don’t buy training, they buy solutions to problems.

 3. Make sure you don’t give away too much for free in a taster session.
 Yes, you do want to give a fair impression of your skills as a trainer but you need to leave your audience wanting more.

 4. Instil some sort of commitment into the process.
 For example, ask interested parties to complete an application form, pre-course work or insist on a minimum number of delegates.
 This increases the perceived value in the eyes of the client and helps you sort out the wheat from the chaff.